-Director: R. Edward Glatfelter (HASS Dean's Office), Main 333, (435) 797-1196, edwardg@hass.usu.edu
+Co-directors: R. Edward Glatfelter (HASS Dean's Office), Main 333, (435) 797-1196; Yun Kim (on foreign assignment)

 The Center for International Studies promotes and coordinates international academic exchanges between the University and institutions of higher education abroad.
 Major objectives of the center are: (1) to develop bilateral university linkage programs, (2) to facilitate faculty and student exchange programs, and (3) to promote collaborative research programs, joint seminars, workshops, and conferences.
 The center also serves as the University academic center for international studies curriculum offerings and the Certificate for International Development program.